 4)Strict Laws to be created for better digital accessibility in future

 According to recent research, 2020 saw a 23% increase in ADA-related cases compared to 2019.

 With increasing awareness about ADA and more support from people, more strict laws will be created in the future.

 Organizations need to bear in mind that when they are ADA non-compliant, they have a maximum probability of being sued by every other Tom, Dick, and Harry.

 Businesses that did not consider ADA laws are already suffering a lot in terms of revenue linked to accessibility.
 Therefore, it is always best to create an environment that is easily accessible to everyone.

 All these trends related to ADA show a better future.
 The investments that organizations now have to make towards digital accessibility are inevitable.
 The empathy is spreading, one way or the other.

-We at Impiger, with our expertise in the field, are also doing our bit for better digital accessibility.
+We at Eleviant, with our expertise in the field, are also doing our bit for better digital accessibility.